-The flawless virtual assistant who’s always on-call, masters all skills, and never gets tired does exist — in the same universe as unicorns.
+The flawless virtual assistant who’s always on-call, who can master all skills, and who will never get tired does exist — in the same universe as unicorns.
 With dozens of virtual assistant myths and misconceptions going around the web, you’re bound to find a few that will leave you scratching your head.

 Is it true virtual assistants can manage your calendar, do market research, and write long-form blog posts, among other tasks?
-Or is investing in them a waste of time and money, especially for startups?
+Or are these expectations a bit too much for the average virtual assistant?

 In this article, we’re going to debunk some of the wildest myths about virtual assistants and shed light on what they’re actually capable of doing for your business.

-6 Virtual Assistant Myths & Misconceptions You Need to Unlearn Now to Support Your Business the Right Way
+6 Virtual Assistant Myths & Misconceptions Businesses Need to Unlearn

 Myth #1: You can assign any type of work to one virtual assistant.

 We don’t blame you.
 The term “virtual assistance” does sound like a catch-all phrase.
-So, it’s easy to understand why one of the prevailing myths about the profession is a virtual assistant can do just about anything.
+So, it’s easy to understand why one of the prevailing myths about the profession is that virtual assistants can do just about anything.
 However, refusing to unlearn this belief is going to disappoint and limit you from seeing the full potential of what your VA can actually — and efficiently — do.